MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-binding-basics.md

 </ContentPage>
 ```

 Notice the use of `OnPlatform` to define the size of a `BoxView` and the height of the `ListView` rows.
-Although the values for all three platforms are the same, the markup could easily be adapted for other values to fine-tune the display.
+Although the values for all the platforms are the same, the markup could easily be adapted for other values to fine-tune the display.

 ## Binding Value Converters